Loading...

 Understanding the typical emergency response timeline helps set realistic expectations and reduces anxiety during an already stressful event.

 We bill you directly, so work begins immediately without waiting for insurer approval.
 Full claims documentation is provided — photos, moisture reports, and scope of works — giving your insurer everything they need to process your reimbursement.
-Payment plans are available through Blue Fire Finance to help manage costs while you await your insurance outcome.
+Payment plans are available through Equipped Commercial Finance to help manage costs while you await your insurance outcome.

 Disaster Recovery operates a national network of IICRC-certified restoration contractors available around the clock, every day of the year — including weekends and public holidays.
 Here is how the system works: